Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

 \subsubsection{SPARCOM}

 For all tests, the classical version of SPARCOM was executed over 100 iterations \cite{SPARCOM}, without using a weighing matrix or applying the sparsity prior in another transformation domain \cite{SPARCOM2}, to keep the basic algorithm similar to the one used for unfolding.
-To achieve optimal performance we used the original Algorithm from \cite{SPARCOM}, using the Fourier-domain implementation and the fast ISTA (FISTA) \cite{FISTA}.
+To achieve optimal performance we used the original Algorithm from \cite{SPARCOM}, using the Fourier-domain implementation and the fast ISTA (FISTA) \cite{FISTA, FISTA2}.

 Similar to LSPARCOM, we used a patch approach (for computational reasons), where patch recombination was improved by using overlapping patches and weighting with a Tukey (tapered cosine) window.
-We followed the code released by the authors \cite{SPARCOM-CODE}, using zero padding, which induced a slightly number higher of patches than that used in LSPARCOM (where no padding was needed).
+We followed the code released by the authors \cite{SPARCOM-CODE}, using zero padding, which induced a slightly higher number of patches than that used in LSPARCOM (where no padding was needed).

 The regularization factor $\lambda$ was hand-picked and fine-tuned to fit each tested data type.
-For each test set we used two versions of SPARCOM: one where we assumed the PSF is unknown and inputted a dirac delta function instead, and the other using explicit prior knowldege of the PSF.
+For each test set we used two versions of SPARCOM: one where we assumed the PSF is unknown and inputted a dirac delta function instead, and the other using explicit prior knowledge of the PSF.
 In the latter case, for the simulated data the PSF used for generating the data was accurately given; for the experimental data we used the same PSF as the simulated data, assuming it is similar.
 Note that for experimental data of high emitter-density frames good approximation of the PSF may be impossible.
+Nevertheless, it can usually be estimated as a Gaussian filter with a standard deviation calculated based on the numerical aperture of the objective lens and the fluorophore emission wavelength, if these are known \cite{PSF_ESTIMATION}.
+Our choice of presenting a version of SPARCOM where the PSF is estimated as a dirac delta function aims to demonstrate the improvement obtained by LSPARCOM over simply selecting the diagonal of the covariance matrix, as explained in Section 4.1 discussing the input.

-Similar to LSPARCOM, pre-processing in SPARCOM includes normalizing the movie intensity and removing the temporal median of the movie from each frame.
+Similar to LSPARCOM, pre-processing in SPARCOM includes normalizing the movie intensity to have a maximal value of 256, and removing the temporal median of the movie from each frame.